Frequently Asked Questions

 Level 3 is the fastest level of charging that will charge your car from empty to 80% in 30-45 minutes.
 Level 3 charging stations are gas station can be found along highways and major travel routes across Canada to allow for inter-city travel or long commutes.

 How far can I drive before having to recharge my electric vehicle?

-While range is affected by road conditions and driving habits, the current average is 140 to 450 km (depending on the make).
-Drivers of EVs generally adopt habits, like coasting to a stop, that dramatically reduce power consumption and stretch out the distance that can be travelled on a full charge.
+While range is affected by road conditions, weather conditions and driving habits, most electric vehicle models have a rated range between 200-250 km on a full charge with many models capable of 400+ km of driving on a single charge.
+Drivers of EVs generally adopt habits like coasting to a stop to maximize regenerative braking and using seat and steering wheel heaters to reduce power consumption and stretch out the distance that can be travelled on a full charge.

 How fast can an electric car go?

 This largely depends on the vehicle’s make and model and the type of electric motor powering it, but electric motors deliver full torque right away, unlike internal combustion engines that need to gear-up.
 This gives most electric vehicle models better off-the-line acceleration than an equivalent gas car.
 Electric vehicles are more than capable of maintaining highway speeds upwards of 150 kilometres per hour with sportier models exceeding the 200+ km per hour mark.

 Yes.
 Manufacturers of electric vehicles must meet the same federal safety requirements as any vehicle powered by an internal combustion engine.
 Electric vehicles come standard with all the same safety equipment you would expect in any modern automobile, including airbags, lane-keep assist warnings, cruise control and collision alerts.